plumbusfactory/YLYL-Download/readme.md

 # Installation

-To start you can run YLYL-Downloader.msi or you can download the .zip version and extract it to a folder
+To start you can run YLYL-Downloader.exe or you can download the .zip version and extract it to a folder

 # Troubleshooting